For artists, earning an M.F.A. demonstrates advanced abilities in an art specialty field,

-- What is the Graduate Program/Department know for? (style, media, etc.)
+- What is the Graduate Program/Department known for? (style, media, etc.)

 - Graduate Department Size (how many students are accepted annually?)

-- Graduate Faculty (how many and what are their individual artistic directions)
+- Graduate Faculty (how many and what are their individual artistic strengths/directions?)

 - Alumni (who has been in their program before and what are they doing now?)